KazimKeskin/lightroom-gallery-sitemaker/README.md

 Customises all of your gallery pages at once so that adjustments to your website can be replicated across every page, making updating your galleries, potentially, much easier.

+You can view a demo of the result at www.kazimkeskin.com/photography/highlights/

 ## Components
 - info panel displaying exif data
 - full-size image download button